MengshanZhao/epi-pm25-analysis/README.md

 China's Environmental Protection Interview (EPI) policy ranks cities by air quality and publicly targets the worst performers.
-I ask: does ranking-based competitive pressure actually reduce pollution — and if so, who responds, when, and why?
+I ask: does ranking-based competitive pressure actually reduce pollution, and if so, who responds, when, and why?

 Prior literature focused on cities that were formally sanctioned and found modest effects (~4 μg/m³).
 This paper reframes the question around *competitive risk*: